opnfv/vineperf/docs/testing/user/configguide/tools.rst

 2. You may want to modify the IP address from 0.0.0.0 to appropriate host-ip in ``docker-compose.yml``

-3. Please add dashboards folder from OPNFV-Barometer-Grafana into the grafana folder.
+3. Please add dashboards folder from Anuket-Barometer-Grafana into the grafana folder.
 It can be found in `Barometer Grafana <https://github.com/opnfv/barometer/tree/master/docker/barometer-grafana`

 Build
 ~~~~~